PLI “Safe Return” Policy for In-Person Programs

 See Credit Details Below

-- New and pending policy, and regulatory changes and risks that contractors face.
+- Discuss new and pending policy and regulatory changes and risks that contractors face

-- Overview of dispute resolution with the Federal government and what the judiciary sees as important recent decisions that the government contracting community should be following.
+- Review dispute resolution with the federal government and learn which recent decisions the judiciary sees as important

-- Is the effort to "commercialize" acquisition actually reducing competition?
+- Discuss whether the effort to "commercialize" acquisition is reducing competition

-- Is the False Claims Act the fall back for addressing a perception that the process is not fair or transparent
+- Analyze the function of the False Claims Act as a means to address the perception that the process is not fair or transparent